ipfs-inactive/website/content/pages/docs/commands.md

   'ipfs repo' is a plumbing command used to manipulate the repo.

 SUBCOMMANDS
-  ipfs repo gc      - Perform a garbage collection sweep on the repo. ipfs repo stat    - Get stats for the currently used repo. ipfs repo fsck    - Removes repo lockfiles. ipfs repo version - Show the repo version.
+  ipfs repo fsck    - Remove repo lockfiles. ipfs repo gc      - Perform a garbage collection sweep on the repo. ipfs repo stat    - Get stats for the currently used repo. ipfs repo verify  - Verify all blocks in repo are not corrupted. ipfs repo version - Show the repo version.

   Use 'ipfs repo <subcmd> --help' for more information about each command.